 There are also a number of recipes for dish detergents made with soap nuts.
 Most include a combination of baking soda or washing soda, borax, soap nut shavings.
 We have a list of awesome soap nut recipe resources at the end of this post, so if we’re boring you just scroll on down to the end.

 Use soap nuts around the house to clean as you normally would.
-Combine the nuts with other natural ingredients, such as vinegar or essential oils, to create an all purpose cleaner.
+Combine the nuts with other natural ingredients, such as vinegar or essential oils, to create an all-purpose cleaner.
 You’ll want to use the boiling instructions below to form a liquid from the nuts.
 Once that’s done, simply combine the solution with vinegar and a few drops of essential oil for the perfect all-purpose cleaner.
 Plus, you will be able to bottle it up and use for months of cleaning to come.

-Easily clean off your car with some soap nuts solution added into your bucket of water.
+Easily clean off your car with some soap nuts solution added to your bucket of water.
 Depending on how soapy you want your water to be, you’ll typically find yourself using less soap than you normally would.
 Of course, there’s always time for a little fun with the extra suds too!